pvtanike/Genomic-Landscape-Based-Drug-Repurposing/README.md

 - The default value for `cnv.append` in both deletion and amplification event handling was changed to prevent errors when missing or invalid CNV values are encountered.
 Now, a default value of 2 (representing normal diploid state) is appended for such cases, ensuring robust downstream calculations and error-free execution.
 - This change only marginally affected some p-values in the statistical output, but **did not alter the final set of significant genes or drug repurposing candidates**.
 All downstream results and conclusions remain unchanged.

 **File 03 SOM identify key mutation gene.ipynb was updated:**

 - In the somatic mutation analysis, normalization by gene length now uses a fallback value of 7500 (the average protein-coding gene length) for any gene missing from the reference.
 This improves robustness and prevents division by very small numbers or missing data.
-All other logic and statistical methodology remain unchanged.
+- The empirical p-value calculation for the somatic mutation (SOM) analysis now uses a +1 in both the numerator and denominator: (count of simulations ≥ observed + 1) / (number of simulations + 1).
+This prevents empirical p-values of exactly zero and is a standard best practice for permutation-based significance testing.

+**All of these changes led to only marginal changes in p-values, but did not alter the final set of significant genes or drug repurposing candidates.
+All downstream results and conclusions remain unchanged.**

 ---